 Zenger funds the contest, provides the judges, and awards the prizes.
 WNG handles administration and advertising.
+Willis Prizes are the successor to the Amy Writing Awards administered by the Amy Foundation for 31 years through 2015.

 Think.
 Report.
 Write.